NEOCompToronto/NEOCompetition/NEOT - White Paper.md

 # NEO of Things (NEOT)

-The IoT Infrastracture powered by NEO
+The 1st practical IoT distributed ledger solution, powered by NEO

 [TOC]